-8.2.
-SENSOR TYPES 59
+11.2.
+SENSOR TYPES 83

-Figure 8.2: Ports of the ATmega128L [1].
+Figure 11.2: Ports of the ATmega128L [1].

-Exercise 80 Use the ATmega128L user manual [1] to find out which pins have the alternate function of serving as the data (SDA) and clock (SCL) line of the so-called "two-wire interface" (TWI).
+Exercise 11.1.
+Use the ATmega128L user manual [1] to find out which pins have the alternate function of serving as the data (SDA) and clock (SCL) line of the so-called "two-wire interface" (TWI).
 Find out what bit needs to be set in which hardware register in order to enable TWI support in the ATmega128L.

-Exercise 81 Locate the schematic for the BTsense sensorboard on the BTnode Web site at www.btnode.ethz.ch (search under Hardware Reference) and find out to what ports and pins each of the three sensors - the light, temperature, and motion sensor - are connected.
+Exercise 11.2.
+Locate the schematic for the BTsense sensor board at www.btnode.ethz.ch (search under Hardware Reference) and find out to what ports and pins each of the three sensors - the light, temperature, and motion sensor - are connected.